chiayiju/chiayiju.github.io/content/authors/Yen-Ting/_index.md

   - name: Center for Theoretical and Computational Physics, National Sun Yat-Sen University
     url: 'https://ctcp-phys.nsysu.edu.tw/'

-# Short bio (displayed in user profile at end of posts)
-bio:
-  Yen-Ting is interested in the geometrical approach to quantum physics.

-  He is currently working with Dr. Ju on the perturbation method for non-Hermitian quantum systems.

 interests:
   - Quantum theories
   - Theoretical physics